 Resources for families before and after baby is born

 Take advantage of HonorHealth's available resources before and after you bring your newborn home:

-- Tours familiarize family members with birthing suites, postnatal rooms, surgical areas and the special care nursery (Scottsdale Osborn) and Level III NICU (Scottsdale Shea).
+- Tours familiarize family members with birthing suites (Sonoran Crossing), postnatal rooms, surgical areas and the special care nursery (Scottsdale Osborn) and Level III NICU (Scottsdale Shea).